mstocco/mariostoc.co/content/traininglog/20230226-challenge2023-17weeksout.md

 <!----->
 Commute to the pool on foot for 3.8 km _"warm up"_; I felt pretty good; effort was easy.
 Even a solid hail storm couldn't wreck my **good mood**.

+---

 In the pool, I knew I only had a limited amount of time with the 50m lanes in.
 I made the most of it and got through to the end of the 9x50m descend set.  **Effort was good**, focus was on point.
 My friend Batuhan was in the lane beside me and that helped with the motivation.

 I hopped out and re-worked the workout in my watch to work with the 25m lanes.
 It wasn't long before I was back in the water to do the hard 50m set.
 Even the shorter lengths couldn't help me from **feeling gassed** on the hard efforts.

+---

 On the longer jog home, I dealt with a side stitch for the longest time.
 It eventually passed and the final kilometres were **easy and rhythmic**.

 Although the activities were broken up, this was a solid afternoon.
+My left hip complex did ok.

 <!---->